ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+discovered many vears ago that:
+wood ooukl lie îiîade to last longer
+than iron in the ground but thought
+flio ririnnrnnl en nnrl inpnrnoîl­
 the principal so simple and inexpen
 sive that it was not worth while ma­
 king any stir about it.
 I would as